PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * remove deleting datasets from the Datasets table
+  * sending error log to the logger when TA cannot find dataset in DQ2
+  * sending fsize and checksum to the pilot
+  * added modificationTime<=CURRENT in getFilesInUseForAnal
   * added hint when deleting rows from Datasets
   * making larger subs by sorting jobs by site
   * instantiating dq2api in each thread